Identity and Access Management for LXD

 To implement the OpenFGADatastore, some new tables, views, and triggers will be added to the database schema (see OpenFGADatastore schema):

-• The groups table contains minimal information about a group.
+• The auth_groups table contains minimal information about an authorization group.
 A group is uniquely identified by its name.
 Group properties, e.g. identities and permissions will be defined by associative tables.

-• The permissions table contains an entitlement, the entity type that the entitlement is defined against, and the entity ID that the permission applies to.
-Care must be taken to ensure that the entitlement field correctly applies to the entity_type, this must be validated against the builtin OpenFGA model before writing to this table.
+A set of triggers will be added to the database such that when an entity is deleted from the database, any corresponding entries in auth_groups_permissions will be deleted.
+This is necessary because it is not possible for the auth_groups_permissions table to reference an entity directly with a foreign key, since it must join with so many tables.
+Additionally, care must be taken to ensure that the entitlement column in auth_groups_permissions correctly applies to the entity_type, this must be validated against the builtin OpenFGA model before writing to this table.
 The top level server type in the OpenFGA model has no database analogue, so the entity_id will be set to 0.

 The OpenFGADatastore will be read only, because all tuples are created via other API calls.
-Additionally, note that permissions are associated with groups only.
+Additionally, note that auth_group_permissions are references auth_groups only.
 Permissions are not granted directly to identities.

 Once the OpenFGADatastore is implemented, a github.com/openfga/openfga/pkg/server.Server can be instantiated as part of a new implementation of the github.com/canonical/lxd/lxd/auth.Authorizer interface.